CommerceIntegration/ReadMeFirst/README.md

 		*** create and configure CDNs as prescribed (ie: CloudFlare, AWS CloudFront, Azure Content Delivery Network)

-	2. End user deliverable software tools and services for prescribed environments (ie storefront, inventory, personnel, products, etc.)
+#  End user deliverable software tools and services for prescribed environments (ie storefront, inventory, personnel, products, etc.)

+Performance and discoverability of the web solutions is critical.
+To ensure the absolute best speed and SEO abilities of the visible consumer front end solutions, we will utilize the following cutting edge platforms:
-* use API Platform https://api-platform.com/	- ensures that SEO is done correctly for search engines
+* API Platform https://api-platform.com/	- ensures that SEO is done correctly for search engines
-* use GatsbyJS https://www.gatsbyjs.org/ - for front facing consumer web apps to have extremely performant UX that is blazening fast.
+* GatsbyJS https://www.gatsbyjs.org/ - for front facing consumer web apps to have extremely performant UX that is blazening fast.

-Things to consider:
+# Things to consider:
 Azure cost money so we need to be able to track the details of whom and what are consuming the resources that are paid for.
 For this we need tools that can report and audit all resources and sort the details by account.

 	Audit Inventory of Azure Resources: